Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

 we can extend policies with requirements and handlers.
 Last example we decorated an api action and it ended with two attributes, one for each policy.
 All policies need to be valid.
 A policy has a set of requirements.
 So far we used built in requirements like RequireClaim, etc
-We can build custom requirements bi implementing the IAuthorizationRequirement interface.
+We can build custom requirements by implementing the IAuthorizationRequirement interface.
 There is also the concept of handlers.
 AutorizatonHandler<T>
 where T is of type requirement.
 If none of the requirement handlers fail and one of them returns true, the requirement is met.